-Here's my current setup in the corner of a small room at home.
-It doubles as my eBay shipping table and "product photo" area.
-The whole space is four-feet square--around 16 square feet.
+Here's part of my current setup in the corner of our home office.
+It doubles as a "product photo" area.
+The whole space is four-feet square-around 100-square feet.

-The bench has the usual soldering and desoldering gear, a variable DC power supply, solid state signal tracer, signal generator, frequency counter, a magnified "third-hand," and a sturdy plastic cutting board to protect the wooden desk.
-Supplies, test leads, contact cleaner, smaller test equipment such as meters, and additional tools are stored on the shelves behind the desk and in drawers underneath it.
+The bench has the usual soldering and desoldering gear, a variable DC power supply, solid state signal tracer, signal generator, notebook-PC-based oscilloscope, a magnified "third-hand," and a sturdy plastic cutting board to protect the wooden desk.
+Supplies, test leads, contact cleaner, smaller test equipment such as meters, and additional tools are stored on the shelves above the desk and in drawers underneath it.